Photos of Lindau

 - Dry feed storage

-The new buildings will gradually become operational throughout 2017 and spring 2018.
+The new buildings will gradually become operational throughout 2017 and fall 2018.

 Video about the main site of AgroVet-Strickhof in Lindau